blackrose9/animated-first/README.md

 - You can use either the emulator or install the app on your phone.

 ### Known Bugs
-categories are not toasting... yes they're supposed to.
+* Categories on the first activity are not toasting... yes they're supposed to.
+* Re-ordering the list of journal entries is not persistent yet.

 ### Future Works
-* pass user journal entries to the list of entries
-* categorize journal entries
+* Categorize journal entries into notebooks and add new notebooks
-* design list of entries to appear as separate cards for each entry.
+* Add  long press to select multiple items for deleting (and also confirm delete prompt)
+* UI improvements needed
-* add quotes for the day(API)
+* User Authentication for privacy and individuality

+### How it looks :)
+- coming soon -